Comments to Ethical Skeptic (part 4) - sars2.net

 ggsave("1.png",width=6,height=3.2,dpi=300*4)

 In the plot above, my black line otherwise matches Ethical Skeptic's blue line, except there are clusters of weeks in 2022 and 2023 where my line is much lower.
-I think it's because ES manually shifted points that were below his dashed baseline upwards.
-His plot has only 4 points in 2022 and 2023 that are below his dashed baseline, but my plot has 12 points.
+I think it's because ES manually shifted points up that were below his dashed orange baseline.
+In 2022 and 2023, his blue line has only 4 points that are below his dashed orange baseline, but my black line has 12 points.

-Ethical Skeptic's blue line is also slightly higher than my black line from 2020 onwards.
-I took data for 2014-2019 from the same CDC dataset that ES uses in his plots. [https://data.cdc.gov/National-Center-for-Health-Statistics/Weekly-Counts-of-Deaths-by-State-and-Select-Causes/3yf8-kanr] I took data from 2020 onwards from CDC WONDER, but I can't think of any explanation for why my number of deaths from CDC WONDER would be slightly lower than Ethical Skeptic's number of deaths, because I just did a simple query for weekly deaths with underlying cause malignant neoplasms (C00-C97).
-So ES might have manually applied a slight upwards adjustment to all weeks in 2020-2023.
+(Ethical Skeptic's blue line is also slightly higher than my black line from 2020 onwards.
+I took data for 2014-2019 from the same CDC dataset that ES uses in his plots. [https://data.cdc.gov/National-Center-for-Health-Statistics/Weekly-Counts-of-Deaths-by-State-and-Select-Causes/3yf8-kanr] I took data from 2020 onwards from CDC WONDER, but I don't know why my number of deaths from CDC WONDER would be slightly lower than Ethical Skeptic's number of deaths, because I just did a simple query for weekly deaths with the underlying cause malignant neoplasms (C00-C97).
+So maybe ES applied a very slight upwards adjustment to all points from 2020 onwards.)

-Paper about cancer incidence by vaccination status in Korea
+Paper about cancer incidence by vaccination status in South Korea

 Ethical Skeptic posted this tweet: [https://x.com/EthicalSkeptic/status/1972021203867951336]

-The likely explanation for why vaccinated people had a higher incidence of cancer is that vaccinated people are more likely to get screened for cancer than unvaccinated people, because unvaccinated people tend to be more hesitant to interact with medical services, and unvaccinated people tend to have lower health-seeking behavior.
+One reason why vaccinated people had a higher incidence of cancer might be that vaccinated people are more likely to get screened for cancer than unvaccinated people, because unvaccinated people tend to have lower health-seeking behavior and to be more hesitant to interact with medical services.

 In a Japanese study unvaccinated women were much less likely than vaccinated women to get screening for breast cancer.
 The authors wrote that when they did a regression adjusted for age, socioeconomic variables, and health-seeking behavior traits, "Individuals who remained unvaccinated due to health concerns (incidence rate ratio (IRR) = 0.47, 95% confidence interval (CI) 0.29-0.77, p = 0.003) and for other unspecified reasons (IRR = 0.73, 95% CI 0.62-0.86, p < 0.001) were significantly less inclined to opt for screening when compared to their fully vaccinated counterparts." [https://www.mdpi.com/2072-6694/16/9/1783]